atheiman/better-chef-rundeck/README.md

 bundle exec bin/better-chef-rundeck
 ```

-Caching is enabled by default - if the same Chef search is called within 30 seconds, the cached result will be returned.
+If the same Chef search is called within the specified cache seconds setting, the cached result will be returned.

 # Usage in Rundeck